By-law of the

 10. The Board of Directors of the Capital Inter-District Soccer Association shall be comprised of nominees from each of its member clubs, each of which is entitled to one Director.
 The term of each director shall be for one year, however Clubs may continue to appoint the same Director for successive one-year terms.
-From those nominees comprising the Board of Directors, an Executive consisting of a President, Vice President, Secretary, Treasurer and Referee Liaison shall be selected from their number.
+From those nominees comprising the Board of Directors, an Executive consisting of a President, Vice President, Secretary, Treasurer and Discipline and Appeals Committee Chair shall be selected from their number.
 The method of selection is by whatever means the current Board deems fit at that time.
 If no member of the Board is willing to stand as Treasurer, then a Treasurer may be appointed from outside the Board, as an ex-officio member, either as a volunteer or with an honorarium as required.
 Because the President of the League has no vote, thus the Club of the person serving as President also has no vote. if desired, the Club who has provided the President may appoint one additional member to the Board in order for the Club to obtain a vote.

 11. (a) The management of the activities of the League shall be vested in the Executive Committee who, in addition to the powers and authorities of these by-laws expressly conferred upon them, may exercise all such powers and do all such acts and things as may be exercised or done by the League as specified in the rules and regulations and are not hereby or by Statute expressly directed or required to be exercised or done by the League by General Meeting.
 The Executive Committee may appoint committees or other persons as deemed necessary without cost to the League.